It’s an understatement that great leadership is challenging and rare. And leading data science teams has unique challenges:

 - Foster a culture of continuous process improvement

 Sounds obvious, right?
 And yet, in Jeff’s surveys, when asked about their process, about 80% of data scientists say they “just kind of do it” which leads to missed opportunities that can increase risk, reduce productivity, and degrade the quality of insights generated.
-Data scientists seem to acknowledge this issue because (in the same surveys), 85% of people responded that they would benefit from a more defined process.
+Data scientists seem to acknowledge this issue because (in the same surveys), 85% of people responded that they would benefit from a more defined data science process.

 Of course, selecting a team process is just half the battle, the other half is making sure your team is properly trained in using the process within a data science context.

 For a deeper dive, explore the Data Science Team Lead course or our consulting services.

 Like any good team, a data science team needs to have the right people to get the job done.
 And just like your team process, your team composition is dependent on the organizational structure, the company culture, and the type of problem you’re trying to solve.

 If you’re new to the field, avoid the common misconception that a fully-functional data science team just has a bunch of data scientists.
 Rather, it has all the needed roles to deliver a solution.
 In some circumstances, this might indeed be heavily data scientist-focused.
 But probably you need a diverse set of roles including business analysts, data architects, data engineers, machine learning engineers, a project manager, product manager, and of course data scientists.